 Well, we are here again and what a quick year it has been!
-The clocks go back (the time is adjusted to winter time), depending on what part of the world you are in, on Saturday night/Sunday morning (28 th /29 th October) so we will now be faced with (you will now experience) dark evenings as the nights close in (days become shorter and the nights become longer) and winter begins.
+The clocks go back (the time is adjusted to wintertime), depending on what part of the world you are in, on Saturday night/Sunday morning (28th /29th October) so we will now be faced with (you will now experience) dark evenings as the nights close in (days become shorter and the nights become longer) and winter begins.

 Put away (put into storage) the summer tee-shirts and shorts replace them with warm jumpers, shirts and thick socks.
 The winter hat and heavy coat are also ready and in case we have early snow or lots of rain the winter boots are also cleaned.

 The heating will be turned on in most rooms and the radiators checked to make sure they are working.
 I have already switched (changed) my breakfast so I am now enjoying a warm bowl of porridge with honey instead of the muesli I eat during the summer.

 Of course, if you are really well prepared you might have made an appointment (fixed time) and so avoid standing in line too long.
 Once the car is checked and the wheels changed you are all set.
 Thoughts then switch to a winter holiday perhaps?

-English words and phrases connected to winter
+English Idioms connected to Winter

 Here are some useful English words and phrases connected to winter: